rukor/I-D/httpbis-tcp/draft.md

 ## Lower the TCP FIN timeout

-Lower the timeouts during which connections are in FIN-WAIT-2 state so that they can be re-used faster and thus increase number of simultaneous connections possible.
+Lower the time during which connections are in FIN-WAIT-2 state so that they can be re-used faster and thus increase number of simultaneous connections possible.

     net.ipv4.tcp_fin_timeout = <number of seconds>

 ## Re-use sockets in TIME_WAIT state

-Especially when running backend servers that are having edge servers fronting them to the Internet, allow reuse of sockets in TIME_WAIT state for new connections when it is safe from the network stack’s perspective.
+Especially when running backend servers that have edge servers fronting them to the Internet, allow reuse of sockets in TIME_WAIT state for new connections when it is safe from the network stack’s perspective.